 In New York, a hit-and-run accident is viewed as leaving an accident scene in which you were involved without reporting it; and there are a wide range of reasons this occurs, from a simple emotional reaction to making an attempt to avoid the unpleasant consequences.

-Hit-and-run drivers come from all walks of life: working class folks, the affluent, students, senior citizens, stay-at-home moms, doctors, bankers, native American chiefs, and criminals.
+Hit-and-run drivers come from all walks of life: working class folks, the affluent, students, senior citizens, stay-at-home moms, doctors, bankers, and criminals.
 Almost six people are killed in hit-and-run accidents every day and many more are injured.
 In 2018, hit-and-run accidents resulting in injuries in NYC reached 5,137.
-More people are fleeing accident scenes than any other time since authorities began keeping the statistic in 1975.
+More people are fleeing accident scenes than at any other time since authorities began keeping the statistic in 1975.

-A simple explanation for why people leave an accident scene is the “stand or flee” emotion which is in all human beings.
+There are many reasons why drivers flee the scene of an accident.
+Wanting to avoid the above punishments is a major motivator.
 Many drivers may see the legal consequences for driving under the influence of alcohol or drugs, texting while driving, not having liability insurance when they cause an accident, or even something so simple having an expired driver’s license, as a “threat” to their safety – in this case, their driving safety.
-When it comes to hit and run, they think that if they leave the scene they probably won’t get caught.
+When it comes to hit and run, they think that if they leave the scene, they probably won’t get caught.

 - The driver is driving an employer-owned vehicle and does not want his employer to know that he got into a crash.

 - The driver has outstanding warrants for his arrest for unpaid tickets or other crimes.

 - The driver is in this country illegally.

 - The driver is transporting illegal goods or drugs.